THEME: ‘Oh, I do like to be beside the sea…’

 Take a look at our photo gallery, it might bring back memories plus you might get some inspiration for this year’s procession.

-The year’s events kick off with the Crowning of the Carnival Princess and her attendants on Sunday 16th June at St Alkmunds Church’s family fun day.
+The year’s events kick off with the Crowning of the Carnival Prince and his attendants on Sunday 16th June at St Alkmunds Church’s family fun day.

 Voting in the SHOP WINDOW competition will start on Saturday 22nd June.

 CARNIVAL WEEK begins in earnest with the family TREASURE HUNT, which this year is on Sun 23rd June.